ply2022/NanoSeqWorkshop/_episodes/00-Demo.md

 ### Configuration test cell (CTC)

-CTC is used to test the communication between the MinION Mk1B and sequencing sofware, MinKNOW, on user's PC.
+CTC is used to test the communication between the MinION Mk1B and sequencing software, MinKNOW, on user's PC.

 <img src="{{site.baseSite}}/fig/CTC.png" align="center" width="700">

 ### Anatomy of flow cell

-The flow cell is a comsumables that contains a fluidic interface allowing DNA samples being sequenced.
+The flow cell is a consumable that contains a fluidic interface allowing DNA samples being sequenced.
 Sensor chip is one of the major components of the flow cell.
-Sensor array is located on the the front of sensor chip.
+Sensor array is located on the front of sensor chip.
 MinION Mk1B flow cell carries (ideally) 2048 active wells (nanopores) on the surface of sensor array.

 <img src="{{site.baseSite}}/fig/SpotON_FlowCell.png" align="center" width="700">
 <img src="{{site.baseSite}}/fig/FlowCellChips.png" align="center" width="700">